-Are you looking for a new pair of hiking boots or boots to wear around town?
-We put together a list of some of our favorite three-season boots that are perfect for wearing in spring, summer, and fall.
-The first time you upgrade to a pair of good hiking boots, it changes the way you see the trail.
+Are you looking for the best hiking boots?
+We put together a list of some of our favorite men’s hiking boots that are perfect for wearing in spring, summer, and fall.
+The first time you upgrade to a pair of hiking boots that are good fitting, comfortable, waterproof and durable it changes the way you see the trail.

 Designed For: Comfort, Last Minute Hiking Trip